Puget Sound Agricultural Company: Time with PSAC

 Despite the far reaching and extensive plans of Simpson and Pelly, the Red River families didn't act as planned.
 At Fort Vancouver, fourteen families were relocated to Fort Nisqually, while the remaining seven families were sent to Fort Cowlitz.
-Within two years however, the families at Fort Nisqually had all left in favor of the Willamette Valley.
+Within two years however, the families at Fort Nisqually had all left in favour of the Willamette Valley.
 Crucially, these men held accounts with the HBC and most were in varying levels of debt to the company.
 A delegation of Red River men arrived at Fort Vancouver in November 1845 to notify McLoughlin of their disinterest in paying back the money owed to the HBC.
 As McLoughlin was in the process of leaving the HBC, he apparently didn't press the matter as it wasn't of "compelling importance" to him, as historian John C. Jackson later stated.
 Dugald MacTavish tried and failed to collect upon these debts in the following year.

 Operations

 During its initial years the company had occasionally had to purchase wheat from other sources to meet the RAC demands.
 In 1840 John McLoughlin had to purchase 4,000 bushels of wheat from Alta California to supplement produce made by the PSAC.
 During the 1840s pastoral and agricultural produce shipped to New Archangel annually consistently was 30,000 lbs of beef and from 40,000 to 80,000 lbs of wheat.
 Governor Arvid Etholén praised wheat produced by the PSAC as "incomparably cheaper" than produced bought from American merchants and being of "the best quality."
-Despite the PSAC's initial growth, its principal manager, John McLoughlin didn't hold a favorable view of the venture.
+Despite the PSAC's initial growth, its principal manager, John McLoughlin didn't hold a favourable view of the venture.
 In a letter written to Douglas prior to the 1838 London meetings, McLoughlin criticized what eventually became the PSAC:"I will take this opportunity to state it is my opinion that, though I think individuals who would devote their attention to raising cattle in the Columbia might make a living at it still it is my opinion the Hudson's Bay Company will make nothing by it."